jmgraham30/baseball_weather/README.md

 The content of this repository is meant to serve as a model for the semester project assignment in the course [DS 201 *Introduction to Data Science*](https://intro-ds.netlify.app/) as taught during the Fall 2023 semester at the [University of Scranton](https://www.scranton.edu/).

-One may find in this reposiroty:
+One may find in this repository:

 - The data needed to reproduce the analyses, see [data](https://github.com/jmgraham30/baseball_weather/tree/main/data) folder.